 Numbers (numerical constants) and literal strings are explained in Section 4.1; variables are explained in Section 4.4.2; upvalues are explained in Section 4.6; function definitions are explained in Section 4.5.9; function calls are explained in Section 4.5.8.
 Table constructors are explained in Section 4.5.7.

-An access to a global variable x
+An access to a global variable x is equivalent to a

-call getglobal("x")
+call getglobal("x") and

-an access to an indexed variable t[i]
+an access to an indexed variable t[i] is equivalent to

-a call gettable_event(t,i)
+a call gettable_event(t,i).

 See Section 4.8 for a description of these functions

-is in the basic library;
+(getglobal is in the basic library;

 gettable_event is used for explanatory purposes only).